 Costa Rica is an increasingly popular adventure family travel destination.
 With good reason!
 The list of thrilling things to see and do is long and Costa Rica has done a phenomenal job of protecting and preserving its vast natural resources for the world to enjoy.
 From National Parks and Biological Reserves, to beaches on both the Pacific and Atlantic Oceans, to six active volcanoes, the biggest challenge in enjoying Costa Rica with kids is deciding what to do.

-We just spent a week in Central America with Kensington Tours and learned first-hand why families love to vacation in Costa Rica:
+We just spent a week in Central America and learned first-hand why families love to vacation in Costa Rica:

 Costa Rica is the ultimate action-packed destination.
 Since the tourist boom started in the late 1980s, resourceful Costa Ricans and expats alike have been investing in giving tourists access to extraordinary and unique experiences.
 Four of the most popular activities are: